DylanTinianov/Operations_Interpreter/README.md

 ```
 + - * / %
 ```
-Basic order of operations will be followed
+Standard order of operations will be followed

 ### Linux
 To run the interpreter, run the following in project root